RaghuKA/devops-python/README.md

 The work flow "Docker push" automatically pushes the new releases to the docker container rkumdocker/devopspython.

 # Kubernetes container management
-Using the following commands the Docker containers can be manageged in Kubernetes.
+Using the following commands the Docker containers can be managed in Kubernetes.

 To create pod
 * kubectl create -f pod.yaml